History of The Musical Stage

 (Copyright 1996 & 2003)

-The Garrick Gaieties (1925 - 211) was planned as a two-performance benefit for the prestigious but financially troubled Theatre Guild.
+The Garrick Gaieties (1925 - 211) was planned as a two-performance benefit for the prestigious but financially strapped Theatre Guild.
 Some catchy songs by composer Richard Rodgers and lyricist Lorenz Hart caused a sensation, and the run was extended to several sold-out months.
-They had been writing together for about a decade, but The Garrick Gaieties put them on the map and the bubbly "Manhattan" became a tremendous pop hit.
-Rodgers and Hart worked with librettist Herb Fields on several minor successes, many of which were produced by Herb's father, theatrical great Lew Fields.
+The duo had been writing together for about a decade, but The Garrick Gaieties put them on the map and the bubbly "Manhattan" became a tremendous pop hit.
+Rodgers and Hart then worked with librettist Herb Fields on several minor successes, several of which were produced by Herb's father, theatrical great Lew Fields.

 Rodgers, Hart and Fields achieved greater success with A Connecticut Yankee (1927 - 418).
 Based on Mark Twain's tale of a modern American who dreams that he has been transported to King Arthur's legendary court, it featured amusing combinations of neo-medieval speech and 1920s slang ("Methinks yon damsel is a lovely broad").
 The score included "My Heart Stood Still" and the scintillating "Thou Swell."
 William Gaxton won acclaim in the central role, beginning his long reign as Broadway's most popular musical comedy leading man.